-- (1) Pursuant to Rules 13d-3 and 13d-5 of the Securities Exchange Act, beneficial ownership includes any common shares as to which a shareholder has sole or shared voting power or investment power, and also any common shares which the shareholder has the right to acquire within 60 days.
-There were 19,427,201 common shares outstanding as of the applicable date. - (2) Assumes the sale of all common shares offered under this prospectus. - (3) Includes all shares underlying warrants. - (4) Michael Coughlin holds investment control of AS Capital Partners, LLC.
+(1) Pursuant to Rules 13d-3 and 13d-5 of the Securities Exchange Act, beneficial ownership includes any common shares as to which a shareholder has sole or shared voting power or investment power, and also any common shares which the shareholder has the right to acquire within 60 days.
+There were 19,909,016 common shares outstanding as of the applicable date.

+(2) Assumes the sale of all common shares offered under this prospectus.(3) Includes all shares underlying warrants and convertible promissory notes.